 About

-In Between Zones – A London Art Guerrilla Tour (夹缝地带—伦敦艺术游击巡礼), our long-term curatorial practice that unfolds through a series of situated, embodied, and tactical interventions across the city.
+In Between Zones – A London Art Guerrilla Tour (夹缝地带—伦敦艺术游击巡礼) is a long-term curatorial practice that unfolds through a series of situated, embodied, and tactical interventions across the city.
 Emerging from the lived realities of London’s newcomers and transient residents, this initiative engages with diaspora, spatial politics, and speculative modes of resistance.
 We invite artists and observers to craft new cartographies of connection, rooted in critique, intimacy, and rebellious imagination.

 * For general or press enquiries, please reach out to us: